 Soon a fine misty spray falls down, the mildest of downpours if it can be termed that.
 Indoors, there is a reading room full of books, a fireplace, wall-mounted animal heads and some indoor games.
 Cicadas and crickets call out the alarm to retire for the night and inside, it does grow a little cold for comfort.

 The next morning at around 6, I curiously peer through the curtains and a most ethereal scene presents itself.
 A thick mist hangs around in the air.
-The bungalow’s retro-looking path lights are still on and it adds a timeliness to the setting.
-Not a single sound is present, mother nature has silenced all her children for some time.
-There is dew everywhere and with it, the smell of wet earth.
+The bungalow’s retro-looking path lights are still on and it adds a timelessness to the scene.
+Not a single sound can be heard, mother nature has silenced all her children for some time between dawn and morning.
+There is dew on the window panes and the unmistakable smell of wet earth.

-The only thing I can make it, is the sight of a gentleman in a hunting hat and rifle on his shoulder making his way down the tea estate.
-Or maybe I was just dreaming.
-Because Kadamane has that effect – it really does take you back in time.
+I wipe the dew to get a clearer look and even in the impenetrable morning mist, I can still make out the faint sight of a gentleman in a hunting hat and rifle on his shoulder making his way down the tea estate.
+But perhaps, I am just dreaming.
+For Kadamane has that effect – it really does take you back in time.

 Sakleshpur really comes alive during the monsoons and time spent at the Kadamane estate can be quite an experience, if the thought of witnessing torrential downpours does not stress you out.
 We were unlucky to miss the rains considering it was a near-drought year in Karnataka, but the delectable food, the stories that permeate from the bungalow’s walls and the estate itself were rejuvenating.
 There are plenty of activities to keep you occupied – cycling, badminton, tennis, a 4-wheel drive to vantage view points in the hills in the estate .
 I will leave you with a video of the Sinnadorai’s bungalow shared on their website.